Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over again?

 However, over time, electret material will lose its charge.
 This happens very slowly with modern electret mics, though it happened over the span of a few years with the earliest electret microphones.

-Ribbon microphones are cherished for the their accurate pick up and natural sound, especially in the digital age, where audio is so bright and precise.
+Ribbon microphones are cherished for their accurate pick-up and natural sound, especially in the digital age, where audio is so bright and precise.

 However, ribbon diaphragms are notoriously fragile.
-Not only do they break more easily that other diaphragms, but that also wear out faster.
+Not only do they break more easily than other diaphragms, but they also wear out faster.

 Why is this?

 Ribbon diaphragms are incredibly thin.
 The Coles 4038 (pictured), for example, has a diaphragm only 0.6 microns thick.
-The thinness combined with the long shape and corrugation make the ribbon diaphragm very fragile.
+The thinness combined with the long shape and corrugation makes the ribbon diaphragm very fragile.